1. Create Account

 Earning a world-class education

 New York City is known around the world for its educational facilities, bringing in more non-local students than any other city in the country.
 Approximately 594,000 students are studying at the more than 100 universities and colleges in the city.
-A few of the most prestigious universities include Columbia University, New York University, St. John’s University and the New York Institute of Technology.
+A few of the most prestigious universities include Columbia University, New York University, Pace University, St. John’s University, and the New York Institute of Technology.
 The city also offers an abundance of smaller universities and colleges for students looking for different educational settings.

 NYC townhouses